-So I wondered whether this principle would work for Luke in regard of his poor sleep patterns.
-I decided to find out and bought him an ‘UP Move’ activity monitor that would track his quality of sleep.
+So I wondered whether this principle would work for Luke in regard to his poor sleep patterns.
+I decided to find out and bought him a ‘UP Move’ activity monitor that would track his quality of sleep.

 Please stand up all the goal-centric beings